Opera Ball (1939 film)

 Opera Ball (Opernball) is a 1939 German musical comedy film directed by Géza von Bolváry and starring Heli Finkenzeller, Fita Benkhoff, and Marte Harell.
 An operetta film, it is based on the 1898 work of the same name composed by Richard Heuberger.
-In 1956 it was remade as Opera Ball in Austria with some of the same personnel.
+In 1956 it was remade as Opera Ball in Austria with some of the same cast.

 The film's sets were designed by the art director Robert Herlth.
 Erna Berger provided a singing voice.